manish-anandani/Data-Science-Projects/README.md

    - Build a model to classify images - 42 classes - different types of traffic signs liek speed limits, parking zones etc
    - This is primarily an application of pandas, numpy, sklearn, tensorflow, keras - primarily multilayered perceptrons - with hyper-parameter tuning using GridSearchCV

+2 Image_Classification_MLP_Traffic_Sign_Recognition.ipynb
+   -
+   - Build a model to classify images - 42 classes - different types of traffic signs liek speed limits, parking zones etc
+   - This is primarily an application of pandas, numpy, sklearn, tensorflow, keras - primarily multilayered perceptrons - with hyper-parameter tuning using GridSearchCV